Data Availability

 Several enhancements in Sunrise v2 increase throughput, decentralization, and long-term data retrievability:

-Off-chain Erasure Encoding: Blob data is erasure-coded off-chain, minimizing the computational and storage load on validators.
+Off-chain Erasure Encoding: BLOB data is erasure-coded off-chain, minimizing the computational and storage load on validators.

 Off-chain Storage Integration: Utilizing decentralized storage solutions such as IPFS and Arweave, data shards are stored externally.
 MsgPublishData includes only a metadata URI pointing to these erasure-coded data shares, reducing the on-chain block size requirements for Blob transactions and enhancing scalability.

-sizes grow, the network’s throughput could be limited by these transaction transfers, creating challenges for applications handling large blob data.
+As BLOB data sizes grow, the networkās throughput could be limited by these transaction transfers, creating challenges for applications handling large BLOB data.

 External Storage: Blob data is stored on decentralized storage platforms like IPFS and Arweave.
 Rather than containing blob data on-chain, MsgPublishData holds a metadata URI pointing to erasure-coded data shares.